 There is no funnel cake in the International Media Circus

-My phone rings and I know it’s my mom – she’s the only one who has my house phone.
-Well, her and the automated French recording that calls every so often.
+My phone rings and I know it’s my mom — she’s the only one who has my landline number, aside from the automated French recording that calls every so often.

 “Derrik was arrested in Cairo.”